rubymonsters/ruby-for-beginners/README.md

 This book is built using [middleman](http://middlemanapp.com).

-The source code is kept on the master branch.
+The source code is kept on the main branch.
 The `build` directory is `.gitignore`d and should be initialized with another git repository so it can be pushed to the `gh-pages` branch in order to deploy changes to the site.